Earth Notes: Solar Powered SchoolsUpdated 2019-08-23 14:11 GMT.

 2012-06-16: I'm putting together a very simple device with a small solar cell/panel (~4Voc, 0.25W) wired to a simple analog meter (Maplin LB08B 65Ω, 250µA FSD).
 There is a series resistor to protect the meter in bright sunlight.

 The cell and meter are in a clear plastic box stuck to opposite sides such that covering the cell with a hand has the meter drop back to zero.
 To get FSD (full-scale deflection) at (say) V=2.5V implies a 10kΩ series resistor.
 The meter can probably stand 100% overcurrent for a while.
 So something close to this or a little higher is probably fine, while giving decent needle movement even if not in bright sun.

 I've actually put a 3.3V white LED upstream of the meter, as a voltage limiter, with a further 470Ω to the solar positive.
 So if the light is really bright the LED comes on and limits the meter to FSD.

 Not Just Solar

-Even though generating is good, not wasting is often more effective, particularly in terms of kg of CO2 saved per £ spent.
-In SWLEN's 2017/09 report Wasted Energy: how money and carbon dioxide could be saved in schools: it is noted at the end that [KA] "reminded to turn the heating to a frost setting over the Xmas / New Year holiday period saved around £500."
+Even though generating is good, avoiding waste is often more effective.
+Particularly in terms of the amount of CO2 saved per £ spent.
+In SWLEN's 2017-09 report Wasted Energy: how money and carbon dioxide could be saved in schools: it is noted at the end that [KA] "reminded to turn the heating to a frost setting over the Xmas / New Year holiday period saved around £500."
 All for about 10 minutes' work!

 Thank you SWLEN!